cosmos/cosmos-sdk/UPGRADING.md

 Moreover, to support the `MsgUpdateParams` governance proposals for each modules, `AppModuleSimulation` now defines a `AppModule.ProposalMsgs` method in addition to `AppModule.ProposalContents`.
 That method defines the messages that can be used to submit a proposal and that should be tested in simulation.

-When a module has no proposal messages or proposal content to be tested by simulation, the `AppModule.ProposalMsgs` and `AppModule.ProposalContents` methods be deleted.
+When a module has no proposal messages or proposal content to be tested by simulation, the `AppModule.ProposalMsgs` and `AppModule.ProposalContents` methods can be deleted.

 ### gRPC